amirghadimi80/django-gemini-chatbot/README.md

 A powerful web-based chatbot application built with Django and Google's Gemini AI model.
 This project demonstrates the integration of advanced AI capabilities into a modern web application.

+ 📌 **Note:** This project is primarily intended for Persian-speaking users.
+While the documentation is in English, you can localize the UI and functionality for Persian as needed.

 ## 🌟 Features

 - Interactive chat interface